aoljaca/CS-305/README.md

 # What resources, tools, or coding practices did you employ that you might find helpful in future assignments or tasks?

 OWASP was a helpful tool and so was MAVEN and Spring.
 These are all tools I might incorporate in the future.
+They are popular tools that lots of companies use, so it is good to understand how they work.
+I also now understand how useful third party libraries can be when developing, since it provides ready-made code that you can use.

 # Employers sometimes ask for examples of work that you have successfully completed to demonstrate your skills, knowledge, and experience.
 What from this particular assignment might you want to showcase to a future employer?

 I will showcase that I understand the principles of secure software development and that I have developled an app that is built on secure code.
+Also I will demonstrate that I know how to using vulnerability scanning tools such as OWASP.